markad-yash/PyTorch/README.md

         [0.9947, 0.1444, 0.0529, 0.8653],
         [0.9795, 0.6218, 0.5568, 0.8080],
         [0.5672, 0.0596, 0.5012, 0.3082]])

+Slicing operation
 ```python
 x[:,0]
 ```
 > tensor([0.3094, 0.4614, 0.9947, 0.9795, 0.5672])

 ```python
 x[0,:]
 ```
 > tensor([0.3094, 0.3055, 0.9537, 0.1301])

+use item() if you have single value it will print seprate value pure number

 ```python
 x[1,1].item()